com-480-data-visualization/CosmoViz/README.md

 Once loaded, the site reads `data/PS_2026.03.20_03.49.15.csv` and renders all 762 TESS exoplanets.

+you can also try with this link https://com-480-data-visualization.github.io/CosmoViz/

 ## Milestone 3 (29th May, 5pm)

 **80% of the final grade**